 Apps Taking Over Work?

-Senior management in many firms claim that the intervention of apps, social media, and other online entertainment are partly to blame for such extended hours.
+Senior management in many firms claims that the intervention of apps, social media, and other online entertainment are partly to blame for such extended hours.
 This was not the case back in the day when drawing boards dominated the workspace.

-All in all, it’s pretty obvious why the generation of ‘millennials’ are heavily criticized for their lack of consistent focus.
+All in all, it’s pretty obvious why the generation of ‘millennials’ is heavily criticized for their lack of consistent focus.
 But it also sets unhealthy precedence, as more and more professionals fail to draw the line between their work and personal lives.